Why buy sleeping pads for camping?

 Cons: Some may find the inflate/deflate valve difficult to fill and close successfully.
+It can be tricky to use and may require practice to get it right.
 If the valve is not sealed correctly, air may seep out, causing the pad to deflate while in use.

-Bottom Line: If you are looking for good value in a lightweight sleeping pad, this one from Sleepingo may be a great option.
-Its ultralight packed weight will keep you comfortable while carrying, and the 2-inch cushion and 2.1 R-value insulation will help keep you comfortable while you sleep.
+Bottom Line: If you want good value in a lightweight sleeping pad, this one from Sleepingo may be a great option.
+Its ultralight-packed weight will keep you comfortable while carrying, and the 2-inch cushion and 2.1 R-value insulation will help keep you comfortable while you sleep.

 Klymit Static V Sleeping Pad